unChaz/sci-fi-5e/docs/rules/feats.md

 You regain your expended luck points when you finish a long rest.

-#### MAGE SLAYER
-You have practiced techniques useful in melee combat against tekcasters, gaining the following benefits:
-- When a creature within 5 feet of you casts a tek skill, you can use your reaction to make a melee weapon attack against that creature.
-- When you damage a creature that is concentrating on a tek skill, that creature has disadvantage on the saving throw it makes to maintain its concentration.
-You have advantage on saving throws against tek skills cast by creatures within 5 feet of you.

-#### MAGIC INITIATE
+#### ARCANE INITIATE
-Choose a class: evangelist, priest, morph, scion, cybernetic, or Arcanist.
+Choose a class: evangelist, priest, morph, scion, cybernetic, or arcanist.
 You learn two cantrips of your choice from that class's tek skill list.

 In addition, choose one 1st-level tek skill from that same list.
 You learn that tek skill and can cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.